Our Flint corn!

 August 11, 2012

-In our modern American diet wheat is the common grain.
-Grown and harvested commercially by huge equipment it is relatively inexpensive to buy now.
+In our modern American diet, wheat is the common grain.
+Grown and harvested commercially by huge equipment it is relatively inexpensive.
 It thrives in areas too dry for corn to grow.
-However, where ever corn can be grown, farmers can and do enjoy its much larger harvests and greater versatility.
-On a homestead garden scale corn is much easier to grow and harvest than wheat.
-Flint Corn also yields far more than wheat and almost every other small grain.
+However, wherever corn can be grown, farmers can and do enjoy its much larger harvests and greater versatility.
+On a homestead garden scale, corn is much easier to grow and harvest than wheat.
+Flint corn also yields far more than wheat and almost every other small grain.
 Yes, I have grown most small grains here and I still grow some.
 If food was scarce, the only grain I would plant would be Flint Corn.